 “Nope.
 You came up negative for mutations in every gene we tested.”

 I was giddy with relief.
-I looked over at my husband, whose face was flushed with color.
-I realized just then just how terrified he’d been.
+I turned to my husband, whose face was flushed with color – and realized that had been just as terrified as I was.

 “You hear this?”
 I said to him.